kailash-manasarovar/statement/docs/timeline/2022/september.md

 !!! tip "Essential context around gang stalkers ultimate goals"
     - The reader should realize that the teachers and staff at the conservatory of Dénia, and persons at that time unknown, and possibly even my English expat friends, had been planning an exaggerated and vicious gang stalking situation, with me as target and, although I was aware that something evil was going on, I was completely unaware of the extent of it and how many people were involved until March 2024, 18 months away.
-    - Therefore, everything I describe with regards to the actions and behavior of the staff and teachers at the conservatory of Dénia is part of a carefully choreographed deceit, managed and directed by Dominic the piano teacher Lopez and his associates, which include the trumpet teacher who was calling himself Vidal Sastre Sanchez Hornero, Dominic's family members especially his sister Carmen, and others such as Paqui Fornet Pastor and Maria Hontanilla, and other teachers and staff.
+    - Therefore, everything I describe with regards to the actions and behavior of the staff and teachers at the conservatory of Dénia is part of a carefully choreographed deceit, managed and directed by Domingo the piano teacher Lopez and his associates, which include the trumpet teacher who was calling himself Vidal Sastre Sanchez Hornero, Domingo's family members especially his sister Carmen, and others such as Paqui Fornet Pastor and Maria Hontanilla, and other teachers and staff.
     - It is not clear whether the staff and teachers at the conservatory were aware of the full implications of what was happening with regards to online criminal sexploitation and porn gangs, or whether they just assumed I was just another vulnerable woman being bullied, and this was a normal occurrence and rather enjoyable to them in the way that the local hangings might have been in the past.
     - The question is, did they, and people like Patricia and Christine, know about the underlying plot running parallel which was sexual grooming, clandestine medicating/spiking with aphrodisiac substances, porn gathered from cyber-stalking/hacking/voyeurism, and potentially far worse.
     - In retrospect, it seems highly likely they would have known the full implications for me as a target.